jkunze/n2t-eggnog/t/n2t/e/n2t_apidoc.rst

    indicate a group, collection, or aggregation

 .. class:: leftheaders
-.. xxx add links to definitions (see ongoing-notes)
+.. xxx add yamz links to definitions

 The base metatypes are controlled values defined below.